 On Monday 4th June, Apple unveiled its new features for iPads and iPhones at its developer conference WWDC in California.
-The update will be available this autumn and this article reviews what this will mean for iOS users in a business context.
+The update is now available and we review what this will mean for iOS users in a business context.

-Broadly, the changes announced at WWDC earlier this month are centred around improving the user experience, with improvements to security and a performance boost, rather than making any significant changes to the user interface.
+Broadly, the changes announced at WWDC earlier this year centre around improving the user experience, with improvements to security and a performance boost, rather than making any significant changes to the user interface.

 Productivity improvements in iOS 12

 Unlike previous updates, Apple says that iOS 12 will deliver sizeable speed improvements – even for older smartphones.
 Apple says apps will launch up to 40% faster, the keyboard will launch 50% faster, and the camera will be 70% faster.
 Indeed, everything should be at least a little quicker, especially on older smartphones.